+Our goal is to find a minimal set $k_\textrm{min}$ of decay channels $\{ c_1, c_2, \dots, c_{k_\textrm{min}} \}$ acting on neighboring pairs of particles that deterministically prepare the desired MPS, assuming global symmetry operations are available.
+For concreteness we will first focus on decay channels of the form $c_\mu=\ketbrat{\phi_\mu}{\psi_\mu}$.
+We show there is a lower bound on $k_{\min}$ from the structure of representation of $\cG$ on the physical particles, and provide a construction of the jump operators saturating the bound.
+The uniqueness of steady states under the constructed jump operators can be analytically confirmed using the same inductive proof strategy demonstrated for the case of AKLT states.

-Without loss of generality, we assume that the desired states are ground states of a gapped, frustration-free parent Hamiltonian $H_p =\sum_i h^{(i)}$, where $h^{(i)}$ is a translation-invariant, nearest-neighbor projector that respects the internal symmetry $\G$~\cite{MPSreview,MPSsymmetry}.
-Each term $h$ can be written in a block diagonal form, corresponding to different irreducible representations of $\G$.
-We denote the two-particle subspace that $h$ projects onto as ``bright manifold'' $\B \equiv \range(h) \subset \mathds{C}^{d^2}$.
-The ground states are uniquely characterized by vanishing populations in $\B$.
-In the $H_\AKLT$ example, $\B$ corresponds to the $J=2$ manifold of two neighboring spins.
-Similar to our protocol for AKLT, we can depopulate $\B$ by employing jump operators $c_\mu$ where $\range(c_\mu^\dag c_\mu)\subseteq \B$.
-The number of jump operators can be reduced by utilizing and averaging over all symmetry rotations through $c_\mu \mapsto V_g^\dagger c_\mu V_g$, where $V_g$ is the global unitary rotation by a group element $g\in \G$.
-Unlike in the AKLT case, the representation of $\G$ on $\B$ may contain multiple copies of isomorphic irreducible representations in general.
-In such cases, the averaging of a single jump operator $c_\mu$ over $\G$ may not be sufficient to depopulate the entire subspace $\B$, and it becomes necessary to employ a set of multiple $c_\mu$'s.
+Without loss of generality, we assume that the desired states are ground states of a gapped, frustration-free parent Hamiltonian $H_p =\sum_i h^{(i)}$, where $h^{(i)}$ is a translation-invariant, nearest-neighbor projector that respects the internal symmetry $\cG$~\cite{MPSreview,MPSsymmetry}.
+We note the projector $h$ has a block diagonal form, corresponding to different irreducible representations of $\cG$.
+We call the two-particle subspace that $h$ projects onto a ``bright manifold'' $\B \equiv \range(h) \subset \mathds{C}^{d^2}$.
+The ground states are uniquely characterized by vanishing populations in $\B$ for every neighboring pair of particles.

-The foremost necessary condition for the jump operators $c_\mu$ is
+The foremost necessary condition for the jump operators $\{c_\mu\}$ is

 In other words, the jump operators must be capable of depopulating the entire bright manifold after averaging over all symmetry operations.
-While here we have assumed the symmetry group $\G$ is finite for simplicity, the following results apply to any compact group by replacing the sum over $g\in \G$ by an integral over the Haar measure of $\G$.
+While here we have assumed that the symmetry group $\cG$ is finite for simplicity, the following results apply to any compact group by replacing the sum over $g\in \cG$ by an integral over the Haar measure of $\cG$.